Skip to main content

 Program or option Can family be paid?
 Need Medicaid?
 Best fit Main caution

-QUEST Integration self-direction Yes, often including an adult child; spouse may be possible Yes Low-income senior who needs ongoing help at home Assessment, care-plan approval, EVV, and no pay for ordinary family tasks
+QUEST Integration self-direction Yes, often including an adult child; spouse may be possible in limited cases Yes Low-income senior who needs ongoing help at home Assessment, care-plan approval, EVV, and no pay for ordinary family tasks

-Community Living Program (CLP) Yes; EOA says workers may be friends or family members No Senior age 60+ who does not have comparable HCBS and can self-direct Very limited capacity
+Community Living Program (CLP) Yes; EOA says workers may include family or friends No Senior age 60+ who does not have comparable home care and can self-direct Very limited capacity

 Kupuna Care and county aging services Usually no direct paycheck to the family caregiver No Senior who needs meals, respite, personal care, transportation, or homemaker help Service support, not usually direct family pay

-Veteran-Directed Care Often yes No, but VA eligibility is required Veteran who would otherwise need nursing-home-level care Needs VA referral and local availability
+Veteran-Directed Care / Choice Often yes No, but VA eligibility is required Veteran who needs help with daily activities and meets VA rules Needs VA referral and local availability

-VA Family Caregiver Assistance Program Yes, for an eligible primary family caregiver No Veteran with qualifying VA needs Monthly stipend, not an hourly Hawaii caregiver wage
+VA caregiver program Yes, for an eligible primary family caregiver No Veteran with a 70% or higher VA disability rating and qualifying care needs Monthly stipend, not an hourly Hawaii caregiver wage

 Who qualifies